Aircloak/aircloak/cloak/README.md

 ```

 __Note__: You can run multiple cloaks on the same machine.
 As long as you're not doing any performance/load tests, that should be fine.
 Otherwise, reserve a dedicated machine for your experiments.

+If you want to add the additional configuration, you can add a new folder under `/opt/share/cloak_runtime_configs/`.
+Take a look at the existing ones (e.g. `prod` or `stage`) for examples. __Note__: `/opt/share` is shared between all thors, so you only need to add the configuration on one thor, and then you can reuse it on all others.